Table of Contents

 1. The candle is automatically sent for processing to the indicators

-2. The processing results are passed to the specified handler (in the example, the OnProcess method)
+2. Processing results are passed to the specified handler (in the example, the OnProcess method)

 3. All synchronization and state management code is hidden from the developer

-The handler receives ready-made values as simple decimal types:
+The handler receives ready-to-use values as simple decimal types:

 private void OnProcess(ICandleMessage candle, decimal longValue, decimal shortValue)